ZeroFoxtrotAlpha/.paris/README.md

 Useful for bench-testing receivers, SDR software, or decoding firmware.

-Can simulate “imperfect” human keying, variable speeds, and noise-free waveforms using .
+Can simulate “imperfect” human keying, variable speeds, and noise-free waveforms using cutoffs.

 Ideal for verifying timing tolerance in automatic decoders, measuring jitter handling, or evaluating keyer filters.